 Potential sources of dangerous substances include agricultural chemicals especially pesticides and sheep dip, forestry, industrial chemicals, landfill, illicit dumps, commercial premises and well as household usages.
 Contamination from dangerous substances can have a long residence time in the environment and can often require costly clean-up operations.
+For example, a task force, overseen by the EPA, had to line a riverbed to put right an accidental spillage from an in Kilkenny into one of the

-A number of mines in the District, for example the Silvermines, are currently being assessed in terms of their remediation, rehabilitation and long-term management needs.
-The threat from usage and release of dangerous substances from mines as well as from household substances is a potential water problem within the District.
+City's rivers.
+The threat from household usage and release of dangerous substances is a potential water problem, particularly with regard to protection of drinking water resources.